 We’re all different though, and our postures vary widely.
 Many of us may have been born with one longer limb, or a slight curve in our spine.
 Our occupation, chosen sports and hobbies, some illnesses, and daily posture will combine to form our body’s position.

-When I think of good posture, I think of balance.
+When I think of posture corrector, I think of balance.
 So trying to achieve balance between the front and back, and between left and right.

 So we can only work, and do the best with what we have naturally.
 We only have one body, so we might as well do the best we can with it!
 The following is a number of exercises that address some common postural issues.

 1.The first exercise is just to think about your shoulder position, by fixing your shoulder blades.